 Sensory systems: Linked to flight or fight response, there may be hyperarousal (over sensitive and reactive to light, sound, temperature, touch or smell) or it’s opposite.

-Processing pace: Dependent on how fast the brain processes information, the individual living with FASD may talk excessively and quickly; interrupt others; find it difficult to join in topics of conversation; seem opinionated; make inappropriate comments or comments not in context with conversation; and repeat statements frequently.
+Communication and processing pace: Dependent on how fast the brain processes information, the individual living with FASD may talk excessively and quickly; interrupt others; find it difficult to join in topics of conversation; seem opinionated; make inappropriate comments or comments not in context with conversation; and repeat statements frequently.

 Learning and memory: There is difficulty and inconsistency in remembering the details of some tasks and/or translating to different situations.
 A struggle to learn new skills can be common and often instructions need to be continually repeated.
-There is difficulty in learning from mistakes in linking cause and effect.
+There is difficulty in learning from mistakes and in linking cause and effect.

 Abstract thinking: difficulty organising and managing daily tasks; struggles to manage money or time and follow through on multi-step instructions.